Hywan/LaMaisonVivante/lights/lights-controller/README.md

 option defaults to `pulse`, which is also the only possible value for the moment, so you can skip it.

-A configuration file can be used to read the value of the `--adress` option.
+A configuration file can be used to read the value of the `--address` option.
 Use `--print-config-path` to get the path to the configuration file.